Forthcoming March 2016:

 - Jennifer Kelkres Emery and Jocelyn Evans

 Edited by Michael Allen & Justin Vaughan

 I currently work at The Washington Center for Internships and Academic Seminars, and was an Assistant Professor of Government at the University of West Florida 2012-2015.
 I have taught courses in American politics and political behavior.
 My research focuses on how people think, feel, and talk about politics.
 Some of my recent work is forthcoming in a Routledge book due out March 2016, PoliSci Fi: An Introduction to Political Science through Science Fiction.
 I also have pieces currently under review at the American Journal of Sociology (revise and resubmit) and also Applied Cognitive Psychology.

-I am also preparing a book manuscript on my dissertation, entitled "Finding Common Enemies: Social Identification and Partisanship".
+I am preparing a book manuscript based on my dissertation, entitled "Finding Common Enemies: Social Identification and Partisanship".
 It draws from literature on party identification and social identity to examine the effect that social groups have on our party preferences.
 I introduce a new twist on the social identification literature by incorporating a causal mechanism borrowed from psychology, outgroup bias.

 I have always been interested in the way that ideas influence people.
 In my research, politics and marketing both address that same puzzle.
-I have five years of experience working with marketing clients, at advertising agency Ogilvy & Mather and in media measurement with Cision AB.
+I also have five years of experience working with marketing clients, at advertising agency Ogilvy & Mather and in media measurement with Cision AB.